 OCCUPANCY OR USE UNIFORM (psf) CONCENTRATED (lbs.)
-21. Marquees , except one- and two-family dwellings 75 25.
-Residential One- and two-family dwellings Uninhabitable attics without storage i Uninhabitable attics with storage i , j, k Habitable attics and sleeping areas k 10 20 30 Canopies , including marquees All other areas Hotels and multifamily dwellings 20 40 Private rooms and corridors serving them Public rooms m and corridors serving them 40 100 26.
-Roofs All roof surfaces subject to maintenance workers Awnings and canopies: 300 Fabric construction supported by a skeleton structure All other construction, except one- and two-family 5 Nonreducible dwellings and occupiable canopies Ordinary flat, pitched, and curved roofs (that are not occupiable) 20 20 Where primary roof members are exposed to a work floor, at single panel point of lower chord of roof trusses or any point along primary structural members supporting roofs: Over manufacturing, storage warehouses, and repair garages All other primary roof members Occupiable roofs: 2,000 300 Roof gardens Assembly areas Canopies 100 100 m 75 n All other similar areas Note I Note I n.
+21. Marquees, except one- and two-family dwellings 75 - 25.
+Residential One- and two-family dwellings Uninhabitable attics without storage i Uninhabitable attics with storage i , j, k Habitable attics and sleeping areas k Canopies , including marquees All other areas Hotels and multifamily dwellings Private rooms and corridors serving them Public rooms m and corridors serving them 10 20 30 20 40 40 100 26.
+Roofs All roof surfaces subject to maintenance workers Awnings and canopies: Fabric construction supported by a skeleton structure All other construction, except one- and two-family dwellings and occupiable canopies Ordinary flat, pitched, and curved roofs (that are not occupiable) Where primary roof members are exposed to a work floor, at single panel point of lower chord of roof trusses or any point along primary structural members supporting roofs: Over manufacturing, storage warehouses, and repair garages All other primary roof members Occupiable roofs: Roof gardens Assembly areas 5 Nonreducible 20 20 100 100 m 300 2,000 300 Canopies All other similar areas 75 n Note I Note I n.
 An occupiable canopy is a canopy that has a top surface which is sloped less than 25 degrees from the horizontal and is located less than 10 feet (3.05 m) from operable openings above or adjacent to the level of the canopy.

-This amendment revises the 2012 IBC language regarding canopies and marquees.
-Language approved initially for the 2012 IBC substantially changed the design requirements for many small porch and patio roofs or canopies on residential buildings, particularly those located nowhere near public streets.
+TABLE 1607.1 MINIMUM UNIFORMLY DISTRIBUTED LIVE LOADS, Lo, AND MINIMUM CONCENTRATED LIVE LOADS approved initially for the 2012 IBC substantially changed the design requirements for many small porch and patio roofs or canopies on residential buildings, particularly those located nowhere near public streets.
 Prior to the 2012 IBC, these roofs were designed for standard roof live loads or local ground snow loads (typically in the range of 20 or 30 pounds per square foot).
 These elements are now required to be designed for 75psf if they happen to be less than 10 feet vertically from a window above or horizontally from a window at the level of the canopy.
 This represents a substantial increase in design requirements for apartment or condominium complexes with these elements, as well as a substantial issue for renovations.
-An NAHB proposal amended the 2012 IBC to restore the traditional 20 psf roof live load requirement for porches, patios, or canopies on one- and two-family dwellings, but the issue remains for multifamily buildings.
+An NAHB proposal amended the 2015 IBC to restore the traditional 20psf roof live load requirement for porches, patios, or canopies on one- and two-family dwellings, but the issue remains for multifamily buildings.